Strategic Hamlet Program: Ideological origins

-Truman's Point Four Program (1949) aimed to integrate 'third world' countries—i.e., those not aligned with NATO nor the Soviets—into the capitalist liberal economy to win 'hearts and minds.'
+Truman's Point Four Program in 1949 aimed to integrate 'third world' countries—i.e., those not aligned with NATO nor the Soviets—into the capitalist liberal economy to win 'hearts and minds.'
 The U.S. believed that by developing the 'third world' through education, sanitation, and reforming their economic and political systems, it could bring countries ‘out of the phase where rural revolutionary forces could come to power’ and create a path towards democracy.
 This was a similar to the stance that the U.S. took towards colonising the Philippines.

 After the failure of the Truman and Eisenhower administration, Kennedy enacted a ‘flexible response’ program, which would increase the spectrum of military responses available to the U.S. to fight counterinsurgency.
 This response aimed to pre-empt the conditions which lead to guerrilla warfare and ultimately local support for communist nationalism: poverty, disease and hunger.
 The Strategic Hamlet Program was one such example of Kennedy's 'flexible response' initiative.
 The strategy was guided by an integrated model of social, economic and political change, in which the intensification of the war would lead to a transformation in Vietnamese society.
 It was hoped that an awareness of the material benefits of capitalism would catalyse the development of a new set of modern values and loyalties.

 The Strategic Hamlet Program was also closely tied to modernisation theory promoted by W.W.
 Rostow, underpinning US Foreign Policy during the Kennedy and Johnson administrations.
 "Kennedy, his advisers, and the American foreign aid mission began to shift away from conventional military tactics and toward a comprehensive counterinsurgency program that integrated military action with a strategy of social engineering.
 By the end of 1961, the administration would become committed to defeating the Vietcong through modernisation".
 The Program was designed to strike at the heart of the Revolution’s political and social roots.
 US policymakers believed that, if Diem’s regime became the focus of popular aspirations, “nation-building and political development might stem the tide.”
 W.W.
 Rostow believed that responses to Communist warfare would have to harness the modernisation process that the insurgents sought to exploit.
-Thus efforts at containment “needed to accelerate social progress” - it was anticipated that, if momentum could take hold in undeveloped areas, and social problems could be solved, the chances of insurgents seizing power would dramatically decline.
-Hence the promotion of modernization was regarded as the means by which to “shut the narrow window of opportunity on which aggressors depended”.
+Thus, efforts at containment “needed to accelerate social progress” – it was anticipated that, if momentum could take hold in undeveloped areas, and social problems could be solved, the chances of insurgents seizing power would dramatically decline.
+Hence the promotion of modernization was regarded as means by which to “shut the narrow window of opportunity on which aggressors depended”.

 In utilising the practice of modernisation, the US expressed a confidence on a global scale that it should be a “universal model for the world”.
 This approach "contributed directly to justifying the militaristic approach to third world politics, above all in Vietnam”.

-The concept of modernisation relied on the belief that all societies, including Vietnam, passed along a linear trajectory from 'traditional' and economically unsophisticated, to 'modern' and able to harness nature through industrialisation, technology and literacy rates.
+The concept of modernisation relied on the belief that all societies, including Vietnam, passed along a linear trajectory from 'traditional' and economically unsophisticated, to 'modern' and able to harness nature through industrialisation, technology, and literacy rates.